Cook Islands Netball Association

-Cook Islands Netball Association is the national body which oversees, promotes and manages netball in Cook Islands.
+Cook Islands Netball Association is the national body which oversees, promotes and manages netball in the Cook Islands.
 The Cook Islands Netball Association is a member of Oceania Netball Federation.

 Clubs

 In 1990, the Cook Islands Netball Association included about 15 clubs, all based in the southern islands group.
 They are Ngatangia/Matavera, Avatiu/Nikao, Arorangi, Titikaveka, Takuvaine, Tupapa, Outer Islands.